zainek/vuejs/section-2/notes.md

 <a v-bind:href="outputGoal()">Learn Vue</a>
 ```

-## Notes
+## _Important_
-- Behind the scenes, Vue makes all the data being returned by the data Vue app property and merges it into a global Vue instances
-of the Vue app.
-This allows us to be able to reference any of our data properties in any of the methods, computedProperties and watchers
-we define using the JavaScript `this` keyword.
+- Behind the scenes, Vue merges the Vue app data it into a single global Vue instance.
+This allows us to be able to reference any of our data properties in any of the methods, computedProperties and watchers we define using the JavaScript `this` keyword.
 ```javascript
 data() {
     return {